 Donations and volunteer work provided materials and labor to build a raptor barn behind the Small Animal Clinic in the late 1970’s.
 Birds were still treated in the hospital before being moved to small flight cages next to the barn.
 Later a hospital area was incorporated into the raptor barn.

-In 1998 the Elmore Bellingrath Bartlett Raptor Center Hospital was opened off of Shug Jordan Parkway behind the College of Veterinary Medicine.
-The facility was made possible by a $300,000 donation from Dr. Woody Bartlett ’64 in honor of his mother, Elmore Bellingrath Bartlett, a noted Alabama philanthropist.
+In 1998, the Elmore Bellingrath Bartlett Raptor Center Hospital was opened off of Shug Jordan Parkway behind the College of Veterinary Medicine.
+The facility was made possible by a donation from Dr. Woody Bartlett ’64 in honor of his mother, Elmore Bellingrath Bartlett, a noted Alabama philanthropist.

-The Raptor Training Facility consists of 24 state-of-the-art mews and an office building.
+The Auburn University Raptor Training Facility consists of 24 state-of-the-art mews and an office building.
 Non-releasable raptors are kept and trained at the facility for use in the educational programs.
 The Laster’s also contributed to the rehabilitation unit with the construction of six large flight aviaries for aerobic conditioning of releasable raptors.

-In 2011, Dr. Bruce G. Pratt, a 1953 Auburn University College of Veterinary Medicine alumni, donated the much-needed paving of the entrance road into the Southeastern Raptor Center.
+In 2011, Dr. Bruce G. Pratt, a 1953 Auburn University College of Veterinary Medicine alumni, donated the much-needed paving of the entrance road into the Auburn University Raptor Center.
 The road was renamed Pratt-Carden Drive after the Pratt family and his daughter, Sarah “Tosh” Carden.
 The paved road allows for easy access for school buses and groups who come to attend raptor presentations onsite.